-6 At Poppi, we're confident that consumer adoption of online grocery shopping is only going to continue to increase and we see Instacart as an important partner in helping us reach new and existing customers as their shopping habits evolve.
+At Poppi, we're confident that consumer adoption of online grocery shopping is only going to continue to increase and we see Instacart as an important partner in helping us reach new and existing customers as their shopping habits evolve.
 Since launching with Instacart Ads Sponsored Product in May 2020, we've come to view Instacart as an important full-funnel marketing platform.
-Within two years of kicking off our partnership with Instacart, Poppi became the
+Within two years of kicking off our partnership with Instacart, Poppi became the largest soft drink brand on the platform.
+Between Q1 '21 and we grew our quarterly customers on Instacart by more than x and increased our store distribution on Instacart by over %.
+Instacart is one of our two main digital ads partners, and we're excited to continue our investment in Instacart Ads."

-INSTACART ADS PRODUCTS POPPI LEVERAGES:
+Graham Goeppert VP of Digital Commerce & Media, Poppi INSTACART ADS PRODUCTS POPPI LEVERAGES: